Shubham-Marothiya/pocketfriendly/README.md

-# pocketfriendly
-PocketFriendly.xyz – A modern price comparison website that helps users find the best deals across Amazon, Flipkart, Myntra, and more in one place.

 # 🛍️ PocketFriendly.xyz

 PocketFriendly.xyz is a modern price comparison website that helps users find the best deals across multiple e-commerce platforms in one place.